evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-01/readme.md

 We will use [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview?WT.mc_id=AZ-MVP-5003837) to provision APIM.

 First, change `publisherEmail` and `userName` properties in `02-aks-advanced-configuration\labs\lab-01\ARM\APIM\parameters.json` file.
-Since it takes almost an hour to provision APIM, we will not going to wait.
-Instead you can specify email and APIM will notify you when instance is provisioned and ready to be used.
-APIM instance name has to be unique, therefore I suggest to use your name to prefix it.
+Since it takes almost an hour to provision APIM, we are not going to wait until it finished.
+Instead, you can specify email and APIM will notify you when instance is provisioned and ready to be used.

+Note, APIM instance name has to be unique, therefore I suggest to use your name to prefix it.
 Use `userName` property to set your name.

 ```bash
 # Got to ARM folder